 The apostles taught that not even king David is in heaven, saying “I can tell you confidently that the patriarch David died and was buried, and his tomb is here to this day.”
 “For David did not ascend to heaven…” (Acts 2:29, 34).
 Also note that nowhere in the apostle Paul’s writings does he teach that human beings ascend to heaven after death.
 In fact, Paul’s two major writings that deal directly with death (1 Corinthians 15 and 1 Thessalonians 4:13-18) say nothing about our going to heaven after we die.
 Both of these sections teach about the bodily resurrection of the dead.

-Even when Paul expressed his “desire to depart and be with Christ” (Philippians 1:23), he was not saying it would happen at the time he died.
-He knew that he would be raised or changed at the “coming of the Lord,” who “will descend from heaven with a shout” (1 Thessalonians 4:15-16).
+Even when Paul expressed his “desire to depart and be with Christ” (Philippians 1:23), he was not necessarily saying it would happen at the time he died.4 He speaks on how he would be raised or changed at the “coming of the Lord,” who “will descend from heaven with a shout” (1 Thessalonians 4:15-16).
 So then what happens when we die?

 What Happens When We Die?

-Many are surprised to learn that the Bible teaches that death actually means death.
-Death is the total cessation of life and consciousness.
+It would seem that the Bible in many places teaches that death actually means death.
+Death seems to be described in many verses as the total cessation of life and consciousness.
 Ecclesiastes 9:5 is one of the clearest scriptures that define what death is like: “For the living know that they will die; but the dead know nothing.”
 A few verses later, we read: “Whatever your hand finds to do, do it with your might; for there is no work or device or knowledge or wisdom in the grave where you are going” (verse 10).

 We also find this metaphor in the account of some who were resurrected to physical life after Jesus Christ died at Golgotha.
 We read that “the graves were opened; and many bodies of the saints who had fallen asleep were raised” (Matthew 27:52).
 Both of these accounts of physical resurrections during the time of Christ liken death to sleep.
 These individuals were dead and without conscious until they were raised from the dead and awoke to renewed physical life.